12 Key Tips to Promote Open Communication in a Relationship

 6. Timing is important

 You don’t want to start an important conversation as you are heading out the door to take the kids to school.
-And you’d want to put off a heavy talk if you sense your spouse is exhausted after a long day at the office, or angry over something they experienced that day.
+And you’d want to put off a heavy talk if you sense your spouse is exhausted after a long day at work, or angry over something they experienced that day.

 We can’t always have great, open communication at all times, but we can select the best, most-opportune moment so that our communication takes place under optimal conditions.